alexcu2718/fdf/README.md

 echo "$(which fdf)"
 ```

-For reference fd: https://github.com/sharkdp/fd (it has 19000* more stars than this repo!)

 And to my pleasure, I did succeed!
 Although, my featureset is dramatically lessened, somethings are a pain to implement,
-It's also a hobby project I do when I'm bored, so I do things when I feel like them, why yes, how did you know I worked on half-l....
+It's also a hobby project I do when I'm bored, so I do things when I feel like them, why yes, how did you know I worked on Half-L....

 Feature set match: regex/glob/type filtering/extension matching, i've got to implement some gitignore stuff together, that's going to be very enjoyable lol.
 but actually I have some ideas on how to do to this.
 I've got internal features for lots of things, but this doesn't extend to the CLI.